Airport Transportation to Disney World Guide

-The end of Disney’s Magical Express was arguably the biggest and most surprising Walt Disney World news of the year, and has dominated conversations about changes and cutbacks ever since.
-It even took the #1 spot in our Airing of Grievances About Walt Disney World, ahead of even Genie+ and Lightning Lanes.
-Continuing to complain isn’t particularly productive at this point, so we’re here to give you a rundown of the alternatives for airport transportation…
+The elimination of Disney’s Magical Express was big and surprising Walt Disney World news, and continues to anger fans.
+It even took the #1 spot in our List of Biggest Guest Complaints About Walt Disney World, ahead of Genie+ and other cutbacks.
+Fortunately, there are plenty of viable alternatives, including several that are superior to DME, and we’re here to give you a rundown of the alternatives for airport transportation.
+First, let’s start with an update…

-Sunshine Flyer– The latest option for MCO to Walt Disney World shuttles is the Sunshine Flyer, a themed motorcoach bus experience.
-Offering a convenient and cost-effective mode of transportation, the Sunshine Flyer will allow guests to start the themed magic of their Walt Disney World vacation from the moment they step off the plane.
+Sunshine Flyer – The latest option for MCO to Walt Disney World shuttles is the Sunshine Flyer, a themed motorcoach bus experience.
+Offering a convenient and cost-effective mode of transportation, the Sunshine Flyer allows guests to start the themed magic of their Walt Disney World vacation from the moment they step off the plane.

 The Sunshine Flyer’s buses are late model, premium buses with themes that center around old-fashioned passenger cars and train engines.
 From the bus designs to staff dressed as old timey rail conductors and engineers, the motorcoaches effectively serve as time-machines, offering a glimpse into 1920s train travel.